paglobal/augmented-tabflow/README.md

 ### Now

 - add two-finger swipe to switch between tab group colors
-- open side panel in any new windows we create or move to via the side panel
 - show tab group spaces underneath
 - custom color scheme for tab group spaces
 - (maybe) add nice color transition
 - restore certain pieces of state such as user's `currentSession` from local storage on `onUpdated` callback -
-- filter `SessionManager` and `NavigationBox` from tab group tree
-- keep record of `AntecedentTabIdInfo` for when navigation box and tab page are open
 - change icon for `Add Tab Group`
 - group `Ungrouped` tab groups on import
 - edit button for tabs doesn't fit when audio icon and favicon are showing, while session is open